jobythecoder/protractor-jasmine-framework/README.md

 4. Setup IDE i.e. Visual Studio Code

-5. Create a Project folder and i.e. ProtractorProjectDemo
+5. Create a Project folder i.e. ProtractorProjectDemo

-6. Run 'npm init'
+6. Go to project folder and Run 'npm init'

 7. Copy the GitHubProject to your project folder